Definition of Debit Balance

 - Loss accounts (Loss on Sale of Plant Asset, Loss from Lawsuit, etc.)

-For example, if a company borrows cash from its local bank, the company will debit its asset account Cash since the company's cash balance is increasing.
-The same entry will include a credit to its liability account Notes Payable since that account balance is also increasing.
+The double-entry system requires that the general ledger account balances have the total of the debit balances equal to the total of the credit balances.
+This occurs because every transaction must have the debit amounts equal to the credit amounts.
+For example, if a company borrows $10,000 from its local bank, the company will debit its asset account Cash for $10,000 since the company's cash balance is increasing.
+The same entry will credit its liability account Notes Payable for $10,000 since that account balance is also increasing.